-While the Waite Trial represented a large productivity gradient, the quality of the incoming organic matter was not equal.
-The treatments with pasture phases contained N-fixing legumes (on average 26% of the pasture production was attributable to legumes based on pasture composition data included in the public data repository) which likely resulted in a more N-rich input material.
-The bulk soil C:N ratio was significantly lower in the two pasture treatments compared to the cropping rotations (Table 2).
-By providing more N to a likely N-limited system (no nitrogenous fertilizer was used in the trial), input quality may
+legumes (on average 26 % of the pasture production was attributable to legumes based on pasture composition data included in the public data repository) which likely resulted in a more N-rich input material.
+The bulk soil C : N ratio was significantly lower in the two pasture treatments compared to the cropping rotations (Table 2).

-- 20 (Table 2).
 By providing more N to a likely N-limited system (no nitrogenous fertilizer was used in the trial), input quality may have acted in concert with increased inputs to further increase the SOC cycling rates seen in the Pa and 2W4Pa treatments (Fig. 4b).
-However, higher quality (i.e. lower C:N) litter will also likely be used more efficiently by the microbial community thus potentially stabilizing more of this litter as SOC (Lange et al., 2015). - 25 Although long- and short-term C turnover rates were well correlated with C{in} and SOC stocks, the mechanisms behind the observed increases in both C stocks and overall decomposition rates ($k{overall}$) are not clear.
-Increased C inputs frequently increase the size and the activity of the soil microbial community and can result in the accelerated decomposition or 'priming' of more stable, nutrient rich SOM (Fontaine et al., 2004; Dijkstra and Cheng 2007; Blagodatskya and Kuzyakov, 2008).
-Given that microbial biomass is typically positively associated with SOC levels (Wardle et al., 1999), with higher C{in} and SOC stocks, - 30 overall decomposition rates ($k{overall}$) would increase as long as decomposition rate per unit microbial biomass stayed constant (Manzoni and Porporato, 2009).
-However, in typical linear donor-control models (e.g, RothC), microbial biomass size is uncoupled from SOC decomposition, which renders any changes in microbial biomass size irrelevant for SOC turnover, and therefore (in the instance of increasing microbial biomass), potentially underestimates $k{overall}$ (Fang et al., 2005).
+However, higherquality (i.e., lower C : N) litter will also likely be used more efficiently by the microbial community thus potentially stabilizing more of this litter as SOC (Lange et al., 2015).

+Although long- and short-term C turnover rates were well correlated with Cin and SOC stocks, the mechanisms behind the observed increases in both C stocks and overall decomposition rates $(k{overall})$ are not clear.
+Increased C inputs frequently increase the size and the activity of the soil microbial community and can result in the accelerated decomposition or "priming" of more stable, nutrient rich SOM (Fontaine et al., 2004; Dijkstra and Cheng 2007; Blagodatskya and Kuzyakov, 2008).
+Given that microbial biomass is typically positively associated with SOC levels (Wardle et al., 1999), with higher Cin and SOC stocks, overall decomposition rates $(k{overall})$ would increase as long as decomposition rate per unit microbial biomass stayed constant (Manzoni and Porporato, 2009).
+However, in typical linear donor-control models (e.g., RothC), microbial biomass size is uncoupled from SOC decomposition, which renders any changes in microbial biomass size irrelevant for SOC turnover, and therefore (in the instance of increasing microbial biomass) potentially underestimates k{overall} (Fang et al., 2005).
 An emerging class of nonlinear soil carbon models (e.g., Allison et al., 2010) allows coupling between microbial biomass size and SOC turnover, effectively representing the relationship between biomass size and $k{overall}$, although the form of this relationship remains unclear.
 Our results indicate that this approach is required at the Waite trial soils to accurately model SOC dynamics, and should produce better projections of SOC in response to change in management.
 Similarly, Lange et al. (2015) postulated that with increasing plant diversity, SOC stocks increased because a larger microbial community was driving a more efficient transfer of SOC from a fast to slow cycling C pool which effectively decreased the overall turnover rate.
-Importantly, the acceleration in carbon cycling ($k{overall}$) seen in the Waite trial data was not greater than the size of the imbalance between inputs
+Importantly, the acceleration in carbon cycling (k{overall}) seen in the Waite trial data was not greater than the size of the imbalance between inputs over losses; thus, we observed a gradient of higher SOC stocks with increasing productivity.